 Dr. Sheldon L. Eakins:

+I want to point your eyes to the diversity, equity, inclusion activities playbook.
+There's 20 different these that you can do with your team to lead change.
+So feel free to find that on the website, leadingequitycenter.com.
 Welcome to the Leading Equity Podcast.
 My name is Dr. Sheldon L. Eakins.
-And for over a decade, I've helped educators become better advocates for their students.
+For over a decade, I've helped educators become better advocates for their students.
 What is an advocate?
-An advocate is someone who recognizes that we don't live in a just society advocates.
+An advocate is someone who recognizes that we don't live in a just society.
 Advocates aren't comfortable with the status quo and are willing to speak up on behalf of others.
-No matter where you are in your journey towards ensuring all of your students are equipped with the resources they need to thrive, I'm here to help you build your knowledge and confidence to ensure equity at your school.
+No matter where you are and your journey towards ensuring all of your students are equipped with the resources they need to thrive, I'm here to help you build your knowledge and confidence to ensure equity at your school.

 Dr. Sheldon L. Eakins: